Document Type : Review Article

 Abstract

-Background: Bacterial vaginosis (BV) during pregnancy is associated with adverse outcomes.
+Introduction: Bacterial vaginosis (BV) during pregnancy is associated with adverse outcomes.
 Some studies have suggested that vitamin D deficiency may contribute to the development of BV, while others have found no association.
-This systematic review aimed to determine the relationship between serum vitamin D levels and bacterial vaginosis in pregnant women.
+This systematic review was conducted with aim to determine the relationship between serum vitamin D levels and bacterial vaginosis in pregnant women.

-Methods: Electronic databases including PubMed, Web of Science, Scopus, and Embase were searched using the keywords "pregnancy", "vitamin D", and "bacterial vaginosis" without time restrictions up to March 12, 2025.
+Methods: Electronic databases including PubMed, Web of Science, Scopus, and Embase were searched using the keywords of pregnancy, vitamin ", and bacterial vaginosis without time restrictions up to March 12, 2025.
 Google search engine was also reviewed.
 The quality of the included studies was assessed using the modified Newcastle–Ottawa Scale.
 Meta-analysis was performed using Stata software.
 Study heterogeneity was assessed using the I² index and Cochran’s Q test, and publication bias was evaluated using funnel plots and Egger’s and Begg’s tests.

 Results: Of the initial 224 studies, 15 studies with 4963 participants were included in the review.
-The association between vitamin D levels and bacterial vaginosis, based on the adjusted odds ratio (AOR=0.98) (95% CI: 0.91–1.05), indicated no statistically significant relationship.
-Thus, vitamin D deficiency was neither associated with increased nor decreased risk of BV.
+The association between vitamin D levels and bacterial vaginosis, based on the adjusted odds ratio (AOR=0.98) (95% CI: 0.91–1.05), indicated that due to no statistically significant relationship, vitamin D deficiency was not associated with increased or decreased risk of BV.

 Keywords